FenPhoenix/AngelLoader/New GUI notes.md

 Cons:
 - Not cross-platform
-~- Horrendously laggy and in a jagged and inconsistent way which makes it even _more_ distracting and awful than WinForms, at least WinForms is _even_ in its slowness~
+- ~Horrendously laggy and in a jagged and inconsistent way which makes it even _more_ distracting and awful than WinForms, at least WinForms is _even_ in its slowness~
 - Appears to dump masses of dlls in build dir - suggesting we need to package them with the app (but not sure)

 ### MAUI: